Sand time turner with question marks

 You're never too old to get the smile you want with half a woman's page

-How Long Do Adults Need to Wear Braces?
+How Long Do Adults Wear Braces?

 Unfortunately, it isn't possible to straighten your teeth overnight.
 But, in many cases, it also doesn't mean wearing braces for years and years to get results.
 Under the care of your orthodontist, adult braces (and clear aligners) will move your teeth into place over time, depending upon your case and treatment plan.